DigiBP/Boese/README.md

 ![Zulassungsprozess_mit Dispensation_v0 3](https://user-images.githubusercontent.com/101626421/166431596-073473e0-69f1-43c0-8fbf-1c7cb78560a6.png)

 We explicitly take the student admission process without dispensation, since it has no potential for digitalization.
+In chapter "Innovation - Chat function" it's showed how a chat on the website could be used to handle a dispensation in a fast and efficient way.

 ![Zulassungsprozess_ohne Dispensation_v0 2](https://user-images.githubusercontent.com/101626421/166432004-4bdbd97d-067c-4012-808e-62994230b589.png)